TeddyO323/alx-frontend/0x00-html_advanced/README.md

   - Add the key `viewport-fit` with the value `cover`.

 **Title:**
-  - Add the title tag just after the meta viewport with the value: "Homepage - Techium".
+  - Add the title tag just after the meta viewport with the value: `"Homepage - Techium`".

 **Description:**
   - Add a meta tag inside the head section.
   - Add an attribute `name` on the tag and specify that is the meta description.
   - Add another attribute called `content`.
-  - Add the following description: "Techium is a digital agency".
+  - Add the following description: `"Techium is a digital agency`".

 **Favicons:**
   - Download the image above to use as a favicon.